No products in the cart.

 It doesn’t appear to be very durable on the outside, but it does look very aesthetically pleasing.
-The EVO is a small, compact pistol caliber carving, chambered to 9mm.
+The EVO is a small, compact pistol caliber carbine chambered to 9mm.

-The gun features a top Picatinny rail and three Picatinny rails on the front at the three, six, and nine o’clock positions on the handguard.
+The gun features a top Picatinny rail and three Picatinny rails on the front at the handguard’s three, six, and nine o’clock positions.
 It is relatively ambidextrous, at least with the safety.
 We’ll talk more about that later on.

 The CZ Scorpion EVO 3 S1 pistol comes with metal iron sights attached to the top rail of the gun.
 This particular model has a folding SB Tactical brace.

 The grip ergonomics of the CZ Scorpion EVO 3 S1 pistol are somewhat iffy, mostly revolving around the pistol grip.

 Aside from the grip, the front of the gun, holding it in a C Clamp configuration, feels great.